Emerging Bioacousticians Days

 Young Bioacousticians Days 2025 – Event Summary

-The 3rd edition of the Young Bioacousticians Days (JJBA 2025) was held from June 24 to 26, 2025 in Vernon, France , and was a great success.
-The event brought together around 70 participants from 12 countries and 3 continents, including students, young researchers and professionals from academia and the private sector.
+The 3rd edition of the Young Bioacousticians' Days (JJBA 2025) was held from June 24 to 26, 2025 in Vernon, France . and was a great success.
+The event brought together approximately 70 participants from 12 countries and 3 continents, including students, young researchers, and professionals from academia and the private sector.

-Over three days, participants were able to share their work and exchange ideas through 30 oral presentations, 23 posters and 9 scientific sessions.
-The program also included 3 plenary conferences – two led by established researchers and one by an innovative company in the field of bioacoustics – as well as 2 interactive workshops:
+For three days, participants were able to share their work and exchange ideas through 30 oral presentations, 23 posters, and 9 scientific sessions .
+The program also included 3 plenary lectures – two led by established researchers and one by an innovative company in the field of bioacoustics – as well as 2 interactive workshops.

 -